zuoyanzhang/ZuoyanZhang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate at Hunan University under the supervisor Prof. <a href="https://yaozhujia.github.io">Jie Zhao</a>.
-I got my M.S. degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University.
+I got my MEng degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University.
 My research interests span ML compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
 My research has been recognized with ASE, ISSTA.

 Educations
 ======
 * PhD, 2024.09 - present, Hunan University, Changsha, China, Supervisor: Prof. Jie Zhao
-* MPhil, 2021.09 - 2024.06, Information Engineering University, Zhengzhou, China, Supervisor: Prof. Shaozhong Guo
+* MEng, 2021.09 - 2024.06, Information Engineering University, Zhengzhou, China, Supervisor: Prof. Shaozhong Guo
 * BEng, 2017.09 - 2021.06, Henan University of Technology, Zhengzhou, China

 Research Interests